• Free shipping on all orders

 Allergies are a big problem for many people, and often, our allergic sensitivities are triggered by dogs and other animals.
 This can lead to uncomfortable and distressing physical problems that may prevent people from owning a dog they would otherwise love to have.

-However, given around 45% of American households already own a dog,1 allergies have become a real topic of discussion.
-According to the Asthma and Allergy Foundation of America, 10-20% of the world’s population are allergic to dogs and cats.2 So, when the term “hypoallergenic dog” is thrown around and used as the answer to being able to have a dog even if you are allergic or sensitive to them, it can feel like winning the jackpot.
+However, given around 45% of American households already own a dog,1 allergy have become a real topic of discussion.
+According to the Asthma and Allergy Foundation of America, 10-20% of the world’s population is allergic to dogs and cats.2 So, when the term “hypoallergenic dog” is thrown around and used as the answer to being able to have a dog even if you are allergic or sensitive to them, it can feel like winning the jackpot.
 A hypoallergenic dog is seemingly the perfect answer, right?

 Numerous dog breeds are being categorized as “hypoallergenic,” and the Shar Pei is often a desired pet, with all those wrinkles and extra loose skin luring people into wanting to own one of these cute-looking dogs.
 However, Shar Peis are, unfortunately, not hypoallergenic.
 In fact, there is no such thing as a hypoallergenic dog at all.